0d0hrs0mins0secs

-The SAT is considered a college readiness test, assessing the knowledge and skills necessary to succeed in an undergraduate program.
-Many universities and colleges across the country require the SAT as a prerequisite.
+The SAT® is considered a college readiness test, assessing the knowledge and skills necessary to succeed in an undergraduate program.
+Many colleges require SAT scores, while others consider them optional or use them as part of a broader admissions review.

 Take a free SAT practice test by clicking above!